-It was Roger Tory Peterson (1908-1996) who pioneered the idea of a field guide.
+It was Roger Tory Peterson (1908-1996) who pioneered the idea of the field guide.
 His guides highlight observable marks, pointed out by carefully placed arrows, which allow for the identification of birds at a distance.
-Peterson painted thousands of systematic illustrations of birds in static poses which he based on photographs, bird skins, and field observations.
-Field guides have allowed hobbyists, artists, and scientists to identify birds with binoculars instead of a shotgun.
+Peterson painted thousands of systematic illustrations of birds in static poses that he based on photographs, bird skins, and field observations.
+His field guides can fit into a pocket and have allowed hobbyists, artists, and scientists to identify birds with binoculars instead of a shotgun.

-Ornithologists now use mist nets instead of shotguns for data that cannot be obtained with the help of binoculars, microphones, or telephoto lenses.
+Ornithologists now normally use mist nets instead of shotguns for data that cannot be obtained with the help of binoculars, microphones, or telephoto lenses.
 These nearly invisible nets are set up like fences and function as huge spider webs, catching unsuspecting birds.
-The researcher carefully extracts the bird from the net.
-Each bird is measured, aged, sexed, and banded with an individually numbered anklet (Audubon’s philopatry experiments with Eastern Phoebes was likely the first bird banding done in the United States).
+The researcher then carefully extracts the bird from the net.
+Data are gathered from each bird, which differ depending on the questions that the scientists are asking.
+Birds are normally measured, aged, sexed, and banded with an individually numbered anklet.
+Sometimes they’re fitted with radio transmitters or have blood drawn.
 Then the bird is released, back into the wild.

 John James Audubon’s Monograph, Birds of America, and Roger Tory Peterson’s Field Guide to the Birds of Eastern and Central North America were the first pieces of artwork I loved.
 I spent days studying and trying to emulate Peterson and Audubon as a bird-watching teenager.
 With these artists still on my mind, I set about on this project.
 I have chosen to photograph birds while they are caught in mist nets.
-Here, the birds inhabit a fascinating space between our framework of the bush and the hand.
-During this moment the captured creature can be embarrassed or fearful or angry.
-It is a fragile moment before they disappear back into the woods, and into data...
+Here, I find that the birds inhabit a fascinating space between our framework of the wild and unknown versus the measured and named.
+During this moment the captured creature can seem embarrassed or fearful or angry.
+It is a fragile moment before they disappear back into the woods, and into data.